Cell Phone Services

 If you choose to do this, which I highly recommend, DO IT ON-BASE at the Exchange.
 The services provided on-base are not base services!
 They are concessions of the Exchange of the Korean companies, all the Korean companies, and are in fact Korea contracts same as you get if you do it downtown.
 So why do I say do it on-base?
 Convenience pure and simple.
 No language barriers.
 Customer service representatives who are used to working with the U.S. military communities and our customs and courtesies.
 And they are right at the Exchange.
 It's just simple.
 Downtown is of course a good option, but be aware of the benefits I just mentioned that you may not get downtown.

-Your Korea Phone Number Becomes Your ID
+Your Korea Phone No. Becomes Your ID

 Your phone number becomes like a personal ID number for many other Korea-based programs and applications, and allows you to access nearly all of the services available in South Korea such as banking, paying for goods, travel and much more.
 Your phone number becomes how you verify your identity for nearly everything.
 So, ensuring a person’s phone number is set up correctly is very important, and changing your number may cause you many large hassles.
 So choosing the correct provider is important.
 In Korea, there are three main providers: SK Telecom, LG U+ and Korea Telecom (KT).